fsoubelet/PyhDToolkit/docs/About_PyhDToolkit.md

 - A `plotting` module for my favorite defaults and helpers.
 - An `optics` module for particle accelerator physics related calculations and analysis.
 - A `scripts` module to handle different simulations setups.
+- A `tfstools` module similar to `cpymadtools`, with functionality revolving around handling `tfs` files and plotting their contents.
 - A `utils` module for various utilities.

 ## Roadmap